 Both the diodes are in forward bias in this region and hence the above conditions prevail.
 Also, this mode is known as the ON mode of the transistor.
-Therefore, it acts like the short circuit and the current easily flows from collector to the emitter.
+Therefore, it acts as a short circuit and the current easily flows from the collector to the emitter.

-This case is just opposite of the previous one.
-Here the conditions are reverse, i.e., the base voltage is less than both the emitter and the collector current.
+This case is just the opposite of the previous one.
+Here the conditions are reversed, i.e., the base voltage is less than both the emitter and the collector current.

 VB < VE